UKGovernmentBEIS/beis-report-official-development-assistance/doc/glossary.md

 Also "level D"

-An activity that is done on behalf of a DP by a third party, such as an university.
-It's the delivery partner that manages this activity and reports on the financials to BEIS, i.e. `third_party_project.extending_organisation = delivery_partner`
+An activity that is done on behalf of a PO by a third party, such as an university.
+It's the partner organisation that manages this activity and reports on the financials to BEIS, i.e. `third_party_project.extending_organisation = delivery_partner`

 ## Outgoing Transfer